ajahne/blog/_drafts/2019-7-4-key-meetings-to-have-with-your-team.md

 I believe our role as managers is to help each member of our team be the most awesome version of themselves and support them on this journey.
 Career Conversations are a critical tool that helps get us there.

-Career conversations
--	Career conversations are ongoing discussions that help you identify your direct reports professional goals and the steps needed to achieve them.
+Career conversations are ongoing discussions that help you identify your direct reports professional goals and the steps needed to achieve them.
+Life story (past); Dreams (present); Career Action Plan
--	Twice a year
--	Craft an 18 month plan
--	Life story (past); Dreams (present); Career Action Plan

 **Agenda and topics:**
-- Conduct three converations twice a year
+- Conduct three ~60 minute conversations 2 weeks apart
-  - Meeting One: Life Story
+  - Meeting One: Life Story - take an hour to get to know your employees
-  - Meeting Two: Dreams
+  - Meeting Two: Dreams - find their lighthouse, bring it into focus
-  - Meeting Three: Career Action Plan
+  - Meeting Three: Career Action Plan - lay out the beacons to the lighthouse
+- Use this [template]((https://github.com/ajahne/essential-manager-meetings/blob/master/templates/career-conversations.md)) as a guide to the three conversations and see the additional resources below for further details
-- In subsequent meetings (i.e. 6-9 months later) I focus on the dreams and ensuring we are tracking accurately on our Career Action Plan.
-Using the goal reviews meeting is a great way to do this as well.
+- Using the goal reviews meeting is a great way to ensure we are tracking accurately on our Career Action Plan.

-**Frequency:** Every 6 months
+**Frequency:** 3 conversations, approximately 2 weeks apart from each other

-**Meeting Length:** 60-90 minutes
+**Meeting Length:** 60 minutes (a total of about 180 minutes for all three meetings)

 **Additional Resources:**
 - [Radical Candor by Kim Scott](https://www.amazon.com/Radical-Candor-Kick-Ass-Without-Humanity/dp/1427283125)